weekendesk/nodegate/assets/documentation/api-reference-gateway.md

 ### route(route)

-Add one or more route to the gateway.
+Add one or more routes to the gateway.

 ```js
 gateway.route({